Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week4/README.md

 ## Next steps

-The fastqc and trimmomatic steps can be added to the beginning of this script, creating a full pipeline that only requires a few steps:
+The fastqc and trimmomatic steps can be added to the beginning of this script, creating a full pipeline that only requires a few steps to set up from scratch:

 1. Download data and organize directory structure
 2. Create bwa index
 3. Run pipeline script

+What would you have to do to integrate all of the previous commands of fastqc and trimmomatic?